roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 20. What is the box model in CSS and how does it operate?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>20.
+What is the box model in CSS and how does it operate?</summary>
   <p>

 The CSS box model is a fundamental concept that describes how elements on a webpage are rendered and how their dimensions are calculated.
 It consists of four layers such as content, padding, margin, and border.